 - Line a baking sheet with parchment paper.

-- Take out the dough from the fridge and put about a ½ cup sugar in a shallow plate or bowl.
+- Take out the dough from the fridge and put ½ cup additional white sugar, about ½ cup in a shallow bowl.

-- Roll the cylinder of dough, still wrapped, a few times on the counter to round out the parts that touched the refrigerator floor and are probably more flat than round.
+- Roll the cylinder of dough, still wrapped, a few times on the counter to round out the parts that touched the refrigerator floor and are probably flattened.
 Cut the dough into ½ inch slices and coat each one with sugar.
-Alternatively, you can bake them plain, without rolling in sugar. a
+Alternatively, you can bake them plain, without rolling.

 - Arrange on the prepared baking sheet, leaving some space to grow between each cookie.